FLVieira/FLVieira/README.md

 #### About Me 🚀

-Hello, I'm Fábio, a seasoned Software Developer passionate about writing efficient and scalable code.
-My journey in the tech world is fueled by an overarching goal: achieving both financial and intellectual freedom through software excellence.
+Hello!
+I'm Fábio Vieira, a Solutions Engineer with more than 5 years of experience in different technology stacks and 3 apps published on the App Store and Play Store.

 ---